Efficient Coding Predicts Synaptic Conductance: Results

 \section{Results}

-The model was evaluated by fitting the information efficiency function (Equation \ref{eqsd5deabA}, with $\kappA=1$) to the experimental data shown in Figure \ref{harris2015a}, which were estimated from Figure 5E in Harris et al (2015).
-A numerical search for the best least-squares fit of Equation \ref{eqsd5deabA} yielded $\hat{\alpha}=2.451$ (for which the value $c(\alpha)=7.768$ ensures the peak value of efficiency $\eff$ is at $G=1$), and a goodness-of-fit $F$-test yielded $p= 0.0013$ ($F(1,8)=23.48$, $R^{2}=0.746$).
-The fitted function (Equation \ref{eqsd5deabA} with $\alpha=\hat{\alpha}=2.451$) is shown by the solid curve in Figure \ref{harris2015a}b.
+The model was evaluated using experimental data from Harris et al (2015), shown as data points in Figure \ref{harris2015a}.
+Using the information efficiency function (Equation \ref{eqsd5deabA}) with $\kappA=1$ and the theoretically derived value $\alpha=2.5$ (for which the value $c= 8.315$ ensures the peak value of efficiency $\eff$ is at $G=1$), a goodness-of-fit $F$-test yields $R^2= 0.7496$ with a $p$-value of $p=0.0012$ ($F(1,8)= 23.95$).
+This function (Equation \ref{eqsd5deab}) is shown by the dashed curve in Figure \ref{harris2015a}b.

-Using the theoretically derived value $\alpha=2.5$ (for which the value $c= 8.315$ ensures the peak value of efficiency $\eff$ is at $G=1$), a goodness-of-fit $F$-test yielded a $p$-value of $p=0.0013$ ($F(1,8)= 23.45$, $R^2= 0.746$).
-This function (Equation \ref{eqsd5deab}) is shown by the dashed curve (which is almost identical to the solid curve) in Figure \ref{harris2015a}b.
+Next, we ran a goodness-of-fit test to see if a value of $\alpha$ different from the theoretically derived value $\alpha=2.5$ would provide a better fit to the data.
+A numerical search for the value of $\alpha$ that provides the best least-squares fit of Equation \ref{eqsd5deabA}, yielded $\hat{\alpha}=2.453$, for which the value $c(\alpha)=7.796$ ensures the peak value of efficiency $\eff$ is at $G=1$.
+A goodness-of-fit $F$-test yielded $p=0.0078$ ($F(1,7)=10.490$, $R^{2}=0.7498$).
+The fitted function is shown by the solid curve in Figure \ref{harris2015a}b (which is almost identical to the dashed curve for which $\alpha=2.5$).

 The value $\alpha=2.5$ is based on the assumption that synapses operate at the minimal energy boundary.
 If this assumption were not valid then obtaining a value for $c$ which ensures the efficiency maximum occurs at $G=1$ would result in a curve in Figure \ref{harris2015a}b that is inconsistent with the data.
 Thus, aside from the biophysically motivated estimate of $c$ (used to ensure efficiency peaks at $G=1$, as observed experimentally), the model represented by Equation \ref{eqsd5deab} contains no free parameters.